Data-Driven Grasp Synthesis - A Survey: Grasping Familiar Objects

 \citet{SaxenaWN08} extend their previous work on inferring 2D grasping points by taking the 3d point distribution within a sphere centered around a grasp candidate into account.
 This enhances the prediction of a stable grasp and also allows for the inference of grasp parameters like approach vector and finger spread.
 In earlier work~\citep{Saxena:06}, only downward or outward grasp with a fixed pinch grasp configuration were possible.

 \citet{RaoICRA10} distinguish between graspable and non-graspable object hypotheses in a scene.
 Using a combination of 2D and 3D features, an SVM is trained on labeled data of segmented objects.
 Among those features are for example the variance in depth and height as well as variance of the three channels in the Lab color space.
-These are some kind of {\em meta\/} features that are used instead of the values of e.g. the color channels directly. \citet{RaoICRA10} achieve good classification rates on object hypotheses formed by segmentation on color and depth cues.
-Fig.~\ref{fig:familiar:segm} compares the segmentation results with and without taking depth into account.

-\citet{LeICRA10} model grasp hypotheses as consisting of two contact points.
+These are some kind of {\em meta\/} features that are used instead of the values of e.g. the color channels directly. \citet{RaoICRA10} achieve good classification rates on object hypotheses formed by segmentation on color and depth cues. \citet{LeICRA10} model grasp hypotheses as consisting of two contact points.
 They apply a learning approach to rank a sampled set of fingertip positions according to graspability.
 The feature vector consists of a combination of 2D and 3D cues such as gradient angle or depth variation along the line connecting the two grasping points.
 Example grasp candidates are shown in Fig.~\ref{fig:familiar:multiContact}.

 \citet{Bohg2010362} propose an approach that instead of using local features, encodes global 2D object shape.
 It is represented relative to a potential grasping point by shape contexts as introduced by~\citet{Belongie:02}.
 Fig.~\ref{fig:familiar:SC} shows a potential grasping point and the associated feature.